DennieDan/DennieDan/README.md

-### Hi there 👋
+# Hi I am Dan! 👋

-- 🔭 I'm interested in Database Management, Software Engineering and Cybersecurity.
+I am a
+💻 Software Engineer, and an
+🛼 Inline Skater

 <!--
 **DennieDan/DennieDan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.